RaymondDoerr/emp/README.md

 - Early days of the install you may get annoyed at panel clips popping off the VHB tape.
 Although this is the same problem the standard Voron doors have.
 - Easy install, but tedious due to so many little parts.
 - The Weather seal used is a bit expensive, and not a standard Voron BOM part.
 (See [BOM and Tool List](#boms-and-tool-lists) for sources)
-- Pulling the panels 6mm out from the extrusions has a possibility of interfering with some mods that expect the standard Voron doors.
+- Pulling the panels 6mm out from the extrusions has a possibility of interfering with some mods that expect the standard Voron doors and panels.

 There are 2 variants of this panel mod: